sun363587351/gloo/example/azure/README.md

 <show>

-Socket hangup - that's because we haven't created a route yet.
+Error - that's because we haven't created a route yet.
 Let's start with a route that invokes a Lambda function.

+## Lambda

 4.
 * First, I'll create an upstream object so to connect Gloo to my Amazon account.